 Lemon juice is good for you

 Lemon juice is really a cure for whatever ails you.
 Drinking a little every day can help prevent kidney stones.
 Having some first thing in the morning promotes digestion and a speedy metabolism.
-If you are feeling a cold coming on, put a little lemon juice and honey in some warm water to sooth your throat.
-It can even help lessen a high temperature.
+If you feel a cold coming on, put a little lemon juice and honey in some warm water to sooth your throat.
+It can even help bring down a high temperature.

 It’s not just to drink